 Progress: Mostly complete

 Waterloo has a strong foundation of sustainability courses across campus at the undergraduate level.
-The Faculty of Environment’s efforts to develop a campus-wide online fundamentals course and create a Sustainability Diploma will help illustrate these course offerings and increase access and interest among students.
+The Faculty of Environment’s efforts to develop a campus-wide online fundamentals course and create a Sustainability Diploma, as well as integration into PD1 for co-op students, will help build foundational access among undergraduate students.